 Even though there is no accepted formal system of thought that mystics subscribe or adhere to, (formal in the sense of an organisation or an agreed upon set of ground rules) it seems that the so-called perennial philosophy describes the commonality of the mystics.
-Perennial Philosophy as a concept was popularised by Huxley29 who contends that at all times in history, it was possible for all humans to have had a direct insight into the true Nature of Reality.
+Perennial Philosophy as a concept was popularised by Huxley who contends that at all times in history, it was possible for all humans to have had a direct insight into the true Nature of Reality.

 Huxley could well have considered Sri Aurobindo as an exponent of the perennial philosophy as the following evidence indicates.
 A comment by Huxley was quoted in Sri Aurobindo's The Life Divine as follows: "Aldous Huxley in his book, The Perennial Philosophy (1946 Edition), p.
 74 quoted Sri Aurobindo (with approval) as follows: 'The touch of Earth is always reinvigorating to the son of Earth, even when he seeks a supraphysical Knowledge.
 It may even be said that the supraphysical can only be really mastered in its fullness-to its heights we can always reach-when we keep our feet firmly on the physical.
-'Earth is His footing,' says the Upanishad whenever it images the Self that manifests in the universe.30 (Regarding this quote from The Life Divine,) Sri Aurobindo has no remarks to make on Huxley's comments with which he is in entire agreement.
-But in the phrase 'to its heights we can always reach', very obviously 'we' does not refer to humanity in general but to those who have a sufficiently developed inner spiritual life."31 It seems therefore that Huxley, in his evaluation of the philosophy of Sri Aurobindo, views him as yet another example of a proponent of the perennial philosophy.
+'Earth is His footing,' says the Upanishad whenever it images the Self that manifests in the universe.
+(Regarding this quote from The Life Divine,) Sri Aurobindo has no remarks to make on Huxley's comments with which he is in entire agreement.
+But in the phrase 'to its heights we can always reach', very obviously 'we' does not refer to humanity in general but to those who have a sufficiently developed inner spiritual life."
+It seems therefore that Huxley, in his evaluation of the philosophy of Sri Aurobindo, views him as yet another example of a proponent of the perennial philosophy.
 He could quite conceivably be correct as the main elements of the perennial philosophy repeatedly appear in the works of Sri Aurobindo.
-The question that could arise here is whether Sri Aurobindo had knowledge of the perennial philosophy and structured his own philosophy on that.
-That is possible but I believe unlikely, as I have found no further reference to the perennial philosophy in any of his works.
-What I have also noticed in the way in which Sri Aurobindo worked was that even though the material that he is dealing with is well-known and accepted within the philosophical or religious world, he tends to concentrate on what he has experienced himself.
-He appears quite neutral in recorded instances where his experience and that mentioned in the Upanishads are similar.
-He did not appear to require validation for his experiences from outside sources.
+The question

-28 Plato.
+Plato.
 The Republic.
 Chapter 7.
 Etext of Project Gutenberg on: www.gutenberg.net

-29 Huxley, Aldous.
+&lt;sup>29 Huxley, Aldous.
 The Perennial Philosophy.
 London: Chatto and Windus, 1946.